ardacetinkaya/Demo.MSTeams.App/README.md

 import * as microsoftTeams from "@microsoft/teams-js";
 ```

-After initializing the SDK, any SDK methods can be executed in required places in code
+After initializing the SDK, any SDK methods can be executed in required places in code for example; for a component getting context can be done is componentDidMount()

 ```javascript
 componentDidMount() {